 Expedited removal applies to both single adults and families.
 It is not allowed for unaccompanied children.

 |If you say that you want to apply for asylum or fear persecution, you have the right to a credible fear interview.
 You should not be removed from the U.S. until an asylum officer decides whether you have a credible fear and can apply for asylum.
 Some people are still removed without an interview even though this is a right.
 Find help.|

-The credible fear screening will happen over the phone or in person.
-An asylum officer will ask you four questions.
+The credible fear screening will happen over the phone or in person while you are detained.
+An asylum officer will ask you questions.
 Your answers will help them decide if your claim is strong enough to go forward with an asylum interview or immigration hearing.

 - Why did you leave your home or country of last residence?

 - Do you have any fear or concern about being returned to your home country or being removed from the U.S.?

 - Would you be harmed if you are returned to your home country or country of last residence?